sportsclimbs/sportclimbs-2/content/peak/buxton/smalldale/smalldale-crystal-wall.md

 The small wall 20m left of the next route.

 **1. Old Biddy Flogger (6a)**
-Pleasant arete after hollow start.
+Pleasant arête after hollow start.

 **2. Floggin' a Dead Horse (6b) *★***
 Fine wall climbing on good rock.